Adedamola: Singles

 The album's lead single "Yawa" was released on 22 June 2023.
-The song was produced by Magicsticks and Telz with a Blank Square Production-directed music video.
+The song was produced by Magicsticks and Telz and arrived with a Blank Square Production-directed music video.
 The second single "Obaa Sima" was released on 7 December 2023 and produced by Bassiqally, Nxrthmix, and Pheelz alongside "Outside" featuring Blaqbonez.
 The third and final single off Adedamola, the Blaisebeatz-produced "Everyday", was released on 3 May 2024 with an accompanying lyric video.